AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment-manual.md

 http://{ip-address}:3000/
 ```

 Login to Grafana using "admin" as user name and the password you specified in the "GF_SECURITY_ADMIN_PASSWORD" environment variable you created in grafana module options.

+> NOTE:  There is currently a bug in this sample.
+For some reason, the data source details are deployed correctly, but not 'enabled'.
+This will cause your dashboard to complain with an error and not show any data.
+>
-Once you have logged into Grafana, click the gear icon on the left-hand panel and select data sources.
+> For now, once you have logged into Grafana, click the gear icon on the left-hand panel and select data sources.
 You should see the "myinfluxdb" data source.
 Click on it to navigate into the settings.
 Click the "Save & Test" button at the bottom.
 If things are working properly you should see "Data source connected and database found."

 Next, hover over the dashboard icon in the left side panel and click "Manage."
 You should see the "Site Level Performance" dashboard under the General folder.
 Click on it to open the dashboard.
 You should see the fully running dashboard like below: